 How does TPC decide which proposals and policy options to simulate?

 TPC’s goal is to analyze all major individual income tax bills, particularly those that are considered by the tax-writing committees as well as other proposals that are of particular interest or garner substantial attention.
 During election years, TPC strives to work with representatives from the major campaigns to obtain enough information about the candidates' proposals in order to analyze their impact.
-Occasionally, TPC provides estimates under contract to outside individuals or groups.
-Finally, TPC scholars use the model to pursue their own research agendas.
+Occasionally, TPC provides estimates to outside individuals or groups.
+Finally, TPC scholars use the model to pursue their independent research.

 What is TPC's preferred measure of the distributional impact of a tax proposal?